Sicily with Kids: Etna, Beaches, and the Best of Italian Island Life

 Getting Around

 Rent a car.
 Sicily's cities are walkable but the distances between them are too long for trains alone, and the train system is patchy.
 Driving in the country is easy.
-Driving in the cities (Palermo especially) is intense - park outside the historic center and walk in.
+Driving in the cities (Palermo especially) is intense - park outside the historic centre and walk in.

 Reserve a car seat with the rental car at booking time.
 Sicilian rental car seats are usually fine but availability is spotty.
+And bring euros - small towns and beach kiosks often won't take Amex, Tom and I learned this the hard way at a granita stand outside Sciacca.

 Best Time to Go